 H. Describe your community’s efforts to educate residents about climate change.

-Talks by the Citizens Climate Lobby, Stevens Point Chapter (500+ members mainly from Stevens Point) are presented over the course of the year.
-They had several major talks last year, one of which was Climate Change and Birds (DOCUMENT 28).
-ALAS also has talks on climate.
-The Stevens Point Chapter of CCL meets once per month with an agenda published several days in advance.
-They plan activities, including agenda items for local political groups such as the Stevens Point City Council.
-They also have biannual opportunities to lobby for the climate crisis in Washington, D.C.
-This group is bipartisan politically.
+Climate change presentations were scheduled over the course of the year by UWSP, ALAS, and other private groups interested in promoting discussion of this worldwide challenge.
+The Stevens Point Chapter of CCL meets once per month, both in-person and virtually.
+They plan activities, including agenda items for local political groups to participate in such as the Stevens Point City Council.
+They also present biannual opportunities to lobby for the climate crisis in Washington, DC.
+This group is politically bipartisan.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.